- By City

 - Bethesda's Kenwood neighborhood is known for its cherry tree-lined streets - said to number 1,200 trees in all.
 Visiting can be a bit tricky, as there is no street parking allowed in Kenwood.
 The best suggestion we've seen for visiting is to walk or bike along the Capital Crescent Trail and exit the trail into the neighborhood at Dorset Avenue.

 4. Take to the Water.
 If your heart is set on a Tidal Basin cherry blossom view, but not so much on getting suffocated by crowds in the process, take to the water!
 There are many options for viewing these iconic blooms and surrounding landmarks by boat.
-One of the most popular are the Tidal Basin paddle boats, which can be reserved ahead of time for cherry blossom season here.
+One of the most popular are the Tidal Basin paddle boats, which can be reserved ahead of time for cherry blossom season.
 For adventurous families with older kids, self-guided and guided kayak tours are available.
 For the less adventurous, there are many boat cruise options out there.
 Boomerang Boat Tour's Cherry Blossom cruise is one of our favorites.
 Save 50% off tickets with this CertifiKID deal.
+Another favorite is Capitol River Cruise Cherry Blossom Sightseeing Tour; save up to 29% with this CertifiKID offer.

 5. Keep the Littlest Ones Safe.
 If you are heading for the Tidal Basin with toddlers in tow, keep in mind that most of the path around has no railing.
 Pushing a stroller is difficult during peak viewing times, so if your little one is still little enough to be in a child carrier, we highly recommend it.
 Not only is that the best way to keep them close and safe, it's also the best way not to lose them in the crowds!